hzhang0921/Reddit-Text-Mining/instructions.md

    ```
    In other words, I will only run the entry Python file to test your code.
 5. Write a brief document about what you did (Part 3)
-6. **NOTICE:** If you use any code that is not written by you (or that you learn from other places such as StackOverFlow/GitHub), please add Python comments (before the block of code) describing where you get/learn it .
+6. **NOTICE:** If you use any code that is not written by you (or that you learn from other places such as StackOverFlow/GitHub), please add Python comments (before the block of code) describing where you get/learn it.

 ### ~~Teaming Logistics:~~